Michigan Board of Nursing Continuing Education Requirements

 The Michigan Nurses Association is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
 As a benefit of belonging to MNA, members can earn CEUs for free or at reduced cost.

-Under Michigan law, all RNs and LPNs are required to complete 25 continuing education contact hours, with one hour of pain and symptom management, during the two years preceding application for license renewal.
-The Michigan Board of Nursing has promulgated Administrative Rules R338.10601 – R338.10603, which set license renewal requirements for nurses.
+Under Michigan law, all RNs and LPNs are required to complete 25 continuing education contact hours, with two hours of pain and symptom management, during the two years preceding application for license renewal.
+A one-time Human Trafficking CE is also required.
+The Michigan Board of Nursing has promulgated Administrative Rules R338.10601, which set license renewal requirements for nurses.

 Submission of the application for license renewal means that the applicant has complied with the rules.
 Only those selected for an audit will be required to send in evidence verifying their participation in acceptable CE activities.